adderbyte/HPC_OpenMP_MPI_GPU/README.md

 ---------------------------------------
 ###  Gauss-Seidel iterative method
 ----------------------------------------
 This project is about Parallelizing Gauss-Seidel Iterative method.
-To do this we make use of the inustrial standard libraries <i>  MPI,  and/or (OpenMp, GPU)</i> in C++/C  and  then do some performance analysis.
+To do this we make use of the inustrial standard libraries <i>  MPI,  and/or OpenMp,GPU</i> in C++/C  and  then do some performance analysis.

 --------
 ## Background: Direct Method Or Gaussian Elimination